Tockwith

-Tockwith is a village and civil parish in the Harrogate district of North Yorkshire, England, near the town of Wetherby and the city of York.
+Tockwith is a village and civil parish in the county of North Yorkshire, England, near the town of Wetherby and the city of York.
 There has been a village on the site since at least 1086 when Tocvi was mentioned in the Domesday Book.
 Tockwith's greatest claim to fame is being used as a staging post by Oliver Cromwell prior to the Battle of Marston Moor in 1644.
 He made reference to Tockwith in his diaries, in which he said: "If heaven should be half as blessed as the fields of Tockwith, all those who should pass St. Peter's Gate shall be met with joys unequalled".

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.

 Conservation area

 On 20 January 1994, Tockwith was designated a conservation area.

 Etymology

 The name Tockwith may derive from the Old English name Toc(c), and wic, which is most commonly interpreted as 'dairy farm'.
 The word wic was later exchanged for the Scandinavian word við(r) meaning 'wood'.
 The name of the village is recorded in a number of forms: